mnsami/studoc-qa/readme.md

 So, after some research and reading, I decided to follow this blog [post](https://lorisleiva.com/conciliating-laravel-and-ddd-part-2/), as I found it was a common way to do things in laravel.

 ### CQRS
-I tried to follow the CQRS pattern by creating several commands and handlers which live in `Services` folder.
+I tried to follow the CQRS pattern by creating several commands and handlers which live in `app/Services` folder.

 This helped me isolate the logic and follow single responsibility services.